 Undeterred, Jim moved the paper off campus to what he called a no-rent “liberated zone” in a dimly lit apartment house basement and continued the steady drumbeat of coverage and sharp criticism of I.U.’s administrators and their policies.
 Street sales of the paper reached 2,000; there were also mail subscriptions as well as orders from bookstores as far away as Boston and San Francisco.

 In late spring ’68, Jim Retherford went on trial in federal court.
 During the daylong trial, the prosecutor rarely mentioned the alleged draft law violations and instead read lengthy portions of Spectator articles, which he claimed were seditious and treasonous.
 The judge agreed, and Jim was found guilty and sentenced to six years in prison.
-His bond revok-ed, he languished in jail for nearly three months until his conviction was overturned on appeal thanks to the effort of a prominent New York leftist lawyer, Leonard Boudin.
+His appeal bond was then revoked, and he languished in jail for nearly three months until his conviction was overturned on appeal thanks to the effort of a prominent New York leftist lawyer, Leonard Boudin.

 Jim left Bloomington, moved to New York, and onto the national stage of the antiwar struggle.
 Earlier in ’67 he had already played a role as an organizer of the siege of the Pentagon when thousands of protestors from all over the country encircled the immense building in an attempt to “levitate” it.